 Stocking Stuffers and Pet Treats

 If your dog received a stocking full of pet treats, make sure he doesn’t gobble them all up at once.
 According to Stamper, if he eats the treats whole, or eats too many at once, he may not be able to digest them.
-Unchewed pet treats can get stuck in the trachea (windpipe) or gastrointestinal tract (esophagus, stomach, and intestines), particularly in small dogs.
+Unchewed pet treats can get stuck in the trachea (windpipe) or gastrointestinal tract (esophagus, stomach, and intestines).

 If your dog is in obvious distress from eating too much too fast, says Stamper, contact your vet immediately.
 Some telltale signs are drooling, choking, or vomiting.